minakshimathpal/Projects/Unsupervised Learning/README.md

 6. Improvisation:
 • Detailed suggestions or improvements or on quality, quantity, variety, velocity, veracity etc. on the data points collected by the company to perform a better data analysis in future

+## • DOMAIN: Manufacturing(part 2)
+• CONTEXT: Company X curates and packages wine across various vineyards spread throughout the country.
+• DATA DESCRIPTION: The data concerns the chemical composition of the wine and its respective quality.
+Attribute Information:
+1. A, B, C, D: specific chemical composition measure of the wine
+2. Quality: quality of wine [ Low and High ]
+• PROJECT OBJECTIVE: Goal is to build a synthetic data generation model using the existing data provided by the company.
+Steps and tasks:
+1. Design a synthetic data generation model which can impute values [Attribute: Quality] wherever empty the company has missed recording the data.

+## DOMAIN: Automobile (part 3)
+## CONTEXT:
+The purpose is to classify a given silhouette as one of three types of vehicle, using a set of features extracted from the silhouette.
+The vehicle may be viewed from one of many different angles.
+## DATA DESCRIPTION:
+The data contains features extracted from the silhouette of vehicles in different angles.
+Four "Corgie" model vehicles were used for the experiment: a double decker bus, Cheverolet van, Saab 9000 and an Opel Manta 400 cars.
+This particular combination of vehicles was chosen with the expectation that the bus, van and either one of the cars would be readily distinguishable, but it would be more difficult to distinguish between the cars.
+• All the features are numeric i.e. geometric features extracted from the silhouette.
+## PROJECT OBJECTIVE:
+Apply dimensionality reduction technique – PCA and train a model using principal components instead of training the model using just the raw data.
+Steps and tasks:
+1. Data: Import, clean and pre-process the data
+2. EDA and visualisation: Create a detailed performance report using univariate, bi-variate and multivariate EDA techniques.
+Find out all possible hidden patterns by using all possible methods.
+For example: Use your best analytical approach to build this report.
+Even you can mix match columns to create new columns which can be used for better analysis.
+Create your own features if required.
+Be highly experimental and analytical here to find hidden patterns.
+3. Classifier: Design and train a best fit SVM classier using all the data attributes.
+4. Dimensional reduction: perform dimensional reduction on the data.
+5. Classifier: Design and train a best fit SVM classier using dimensionally reduced attributes.
+6. Conclusion: Showcase key pointer on how dimensional reduction helped in this case